Renewing your energy plan is easy. You can do it online.

 Seven weeks before the end of your energy plan, you will be sent a message with your renewal offer via your online account.

 A new button will appear on Your Energy Account page.
 It will ask you to Enter Your New Fixed Rate Contract.
 Click this button to view the details of the renewal offer.
 If you’re happy to go ahead, follow the onscreen instructions to proceed.

-If you’d prefer to speak to us about your renewal options, please call our team on 0330 2020 373, they’ll be more than happy to help you.
+If you’d prefer to speak to us about your renewal options, please contact us.

 What happens to my account balance when I renew?